 Solent Airport - COVID 19 Update 04th November 2020

-In light of the Government’s advice on social distancing and gatherings of people regarding the COVID-19 pandemic, the following changes have been made to Solent Airport Operations.
+In light of the Government’s advice on social distancing and gatherings of people regarding the COVID-19 pandemic, the following changes are still being undertaken.

 The Airport Management has requested that in an effort to protect staff, all non-urgent visitors refrain from visiting the Control Tower.

 These changes have been implemented to protect both the public, our customers, and our staff and their families.